unionai-oss/pandera/docs/source/pyspark_sql.rst

 ------------------
 There are some small changes to support nuances of pyspark SQL and expected usage, they are as follow:-

 1. The output will a dataframe in pyspark SQL even in case of errors during validation.
-Instead of raising the error, the errors are collected and can be accessed via attribute as shown in example :any:`Registering Custom Checks` .This decision is based on expectation that most use case of pyspark SQL implementation would be in production where data quality information may be used later, such cases prioritise completing the production load and data quality issue might be solved at a later stage.
+Instead of raising the error, the errors are collected and can be accessed via attribute as shown in example `native_pyspark`.
+   This decision is based on expectation that most use case of pyspark SQL implementation would be in production where data quality information may be used later, such cases prioritise completing the production load and data quality issue might be solved at a later stage.

-2. Unlike the pandas version the default behaviour of the pyspark SQL version for errors is lazy=True. i.e. All the errors would be collected instead of raising at first error instance.
+2. Unlike the pandas version the default behaviour of the pyspark SQL version for errors is lazy=True. i.e. all the errors would be collected instead of raising at first error instance.

 3. No support for lambda based vectorized checks since in spark lambda checks needs UDF which is inefficient.
-However pyspark sql does support custom check via register custom check method.
+However pyspark sql does support custom checks via register custom check method.

 4. The custom check has to return a boolean value instead of a series.

-5. In defining the type annotation, there is limited support for default python data types such as int, str etc.
+5. In defining the type annotation, there is limited support for default python data types such as int, str etc instead use `pyspark.sql.types` based datatypes such as `StringType`, `IntegerType`, etc.

 Basic Usage
 -----------

-Then you can use pandera schemas to validate pyspark dataframes.
-In the example below we'll use the :ref:`class-based API <dataframe_models>` to define a :py:class:`~pandera.api.pyspark.model.DataFrameModel` for validation.
+In this section, lets look at an end to end example of how pandera would work in a native pyspark implementation.

 .. testcode:: native_pyspark